-- Able to implement teaching methods from an instructional design model appropriate to the lesson - Able to manage students during instructional delivery - Able to write lesson plans following an instructional design model - Able to converse constructively with students for performance feedback - Able to establish guided discussions with students during lesson delivery using open-ended questions - Able to sequence lessons or lesson topics to build to the learning objective c.
+- Able to implement teaching methods from an instructional design model appropriate to the lesson - Able to manage students during instructional delivery - Able to write lesson plans following an instructional design model - Able to converse constructively with students for performance feedback - Able to establish guided discussions with students during lesson delivery using open-ended questions - Able to sequence lessons or lesson topics to build to the learning objective - This competency is required because some DoD schools start their instructors teaching in a distance learning environment immediately. - Face-to-face can mean any opportunity for learning where the learner and instructor are co-located. - c.
 Demonstrate Content Proficiency and Delivery.
 Before teaching, instructors must demonstrate content proficiency.
 Instructors may either complete the current version of the course, or in approved circumstances, a portion of the course as a student.
 Completion includes online and classroom portions of a hybrid course, or an earlier version of the course or portion that is substantially similar to the current course.
 Instructors may be exempt from taking a course as a student if they have gained sufficient knowledge of course content through activities such as substantial participation in a course's design and development.